severalnines/docs/user-guide/mongodb/performance.rst

 * **opcounters.command**
 	- Provides a graph of the total number of commands issued to the database since the mongod instance last started.

+.. _MongoDB - Performance - Advisors:

 Advisors
 +++++++++

-Lists of scheduled advisors' results created in *ClusterControl > Manage > Developer Studio* using `ClusterControl DSL <../../dsl.html>`_.
+Lists of scheduled advisors' results created in *ClusterControl > Manage > Developer Studio* using :ref:`ClusterControl DSL`.
 You can think of it like a 'scheduled mini-program' which executes a script created in Developer Studio and produces a result containing status, advice and justification.
 Each advisor can be expanded and collapsed by clicking on the dropdown icon at the top right corner.

 * **Show Advisors**
 	- Filters the advisor result based on tag.